 Cheng serves as one of the principal investigators for a clinical trial evaluating innovative medical visits pairing psycho-oncology and integrative palliative care for patients with advanced cancer.
 With colleagues at the UCSF Osher Center for Integrative Medicine, she also studies integrative approaches to treating common cancer-related symptoms.

-Cheng received her medical degree from Oregon Health & Science University, followed by a family medicine residency at UCSF affiliate Contra Costa Regional Medical Center.
-She then completed a dual fellowship in hospice and palliative medicine and integrative medicine at George Washington University.
+Cheng earned her medical degree at Oregon Health & Science University, then completed a family medicine residency at Contra Costa Regional Medical Center, an academic affiliate of UCSF.
+She completed a fellowship in hospice and palliative medicine, with an integrative medicine focus, at George Washington University.

 Cheng is a member of the American Academy of Hospice and Palliative Medicine and the Academic Consortium for Integrative Medicine and Health.

 Outside of work, Cheng enjoys playing music and spending time outdoors.
 She is in the process of becoming a certified forest therapy guide through the Association of Nature and Forest Therapy and hopes to bring the practice of forest bathing (therapeutic immersion in nature based on the Japanese practice of shinrin-yoku) to her patients and colleagues.